Pamplemousse/blog/_posts/2019-11-13-Use SMT Solvers to generate crossword grids (3).md

   * ~~ On a 17x12 grid, with complete wordlists ...~~

 Generation is working fairly quickly on small grids, using a reduced number of words to pick from.
-However, although the production of the formula increases linearly (in the size of the grid, and number of words per wordlists), the times it takes for the Solver to solve a given query grows at least quadratically (if not exponentially).
+However, although the production of the formula increases linearly (in the size of the grid, and number of words per wordlists), the time it takes for the Solver to solve a given query grows at least quadratically (if not exponentially).

 In the end, I did not get the patience to run the experiment for the targeted 17x12 grid.